 Do the activities that require the most energy after dark.

 Do your wallet a favor this summer by soaking in the tub only after the sun has set.
 When the outside temperature is particularly scorching, doing activities that generate a lot of heat—like cooking, washing and drying clothes, and showering—only make your home hotter.
 By simply avoiding these activities during the day, you'll save money on electricity and prevent your air conditioning system from having to work overtime, according to the National Education Association.
 And for more cool advice, check out 40 Effective Tips for Sleeping Better on Sweltering Summer Nights.

 Use your bathroom exhaust fans while taking showers.

 To keep your bathroom as cool as possible during the summer months, Metro Heating & Cooling in the Minneapolis, Minnesota area suggests running your exhaust fans whenever you take a shower.
 These fans are the perfect way to cycle the hot air and humidity out of the bathroom, as they work to continually supply a flow of cooler air without forcing you to crank up your A/C.

 Strategically place fans toward windows.

-To keep your home cool without the use of an A/C unit, electrical engineering consultant Olin Lathrop suggests putting a fan in a window and pointing it outwards—with the face of the fan against the window—in order to blow hot air out of the room.
-If you employ this practice in every room, you can expel the hot air from your house through the windows.
+To keep your home cool without racking up huge air conditioning bills, electrical engineering consultant Olin Lathrop suggests putting a fan in a window and pointing it outwards—with the face of the fan against the window—in order to blow hot air out of the room.
+If you employ this practice in every room, you can expel the hot air from your house, thus keeping it cooler.

 Keep your ceiling fans on.